 The "No display" jumper, pin 15 of J1 must be installed.
-See Table 7 and Section VI.
+See Section 2.4 for a description of this function.

-2.19.
-INSTALLATION WITH A MULTI-FUNCTION DISPLAY
+2.23 INSTALLATION WITH A MULTI-FUNCTION DISPLAY

-Any RS-232 port (RX/TX/GND 2, RX/TX/GND 3, or RX/TX/GND 4) on the TAS Processor may be used to connect to a compatible Multi-Function display (see the wiring diagrams in this section).
-The transmit line (TX) must be connected to the display receive line, and the receive line (RX) must be connected to the transmit line.
-Use twisted, shielded pairs or triples, as described in Section 1.
+Any RS-232 port on the TAS Processor may be used to connect to a compatible Multi-Function display (see the wiring diagrams in this section).
+The transmit line (TX) must be connected to the display receive line, and the receive line (RX) must be connected to the display transmit line.
+Use twisted, shielded pairs or triples, as described in Section I.

-Any combination of displays may be installed using the RS-232 ports and the ARINC 429 ports.
+Any combination of displays may be installed using the RS-232 ports and the ARINC-429 ports.
 Only one device can be connected to an RS-232 port.
-More than one display can be connected to the ARINC 429 port.
+More than one display can be connected to an ARINC-429 port.
 See Section VI for more information.

-NOTE: If display systems operating with the TAS have a control to take the TAS out of Ground mode, then the "No Avidyne Display" jumper (Pin 15 of J1) need not be grounded.
-When Pin 15 is jumpered to ground, use Weight on Wheels (or equivalent) for customer convenience.
+NOTE: If display systems operating with the TAS have a control to take the TAS out of Ground mode, then the "No Avidyne Display" jumper need not be grounded.
+When jumpered to ground, use Weight on Wheels (or equivalent) for customer convenience.
+See Section 2.12.

-- NOTE: The RS-232 transmit and receive lines from each device must be connected to the TAS to meet bi-directional communication requirements.
+NOTE: The RS-232 transmit and receive lines from each device must be connected to the TAS to meet bi-directional communication requirements.
 Each display should be connected to its own RS-232 Processor port.
 There is no distinction of a master or slave display.
-Do not parallel RS-232 display connections. - NOTE: If the Avidyne TAS Ground Mode cannot be manually exited on at least one display, pin 15 of J1 must be connected to ground.
-ARINC 429 interfaces do not permit manual exit of the Ground Mode.
-Some RS-232 interfaces, the Avidyne MHD and the 1/2 3ATI Traffic Display permit manual exit of the Ground Mode.
-See Figure 2 Pin J1-15 Jumper Configuration Table.
+Do not parallel RS-232 display connections.

-2.20.
-INSTALLATION WITHOUT AN AVIDYNE DISPLAY
+2.24 INSTALLATION WITHOUT AN AVIDYNE DISPLAY

-A special "no Avidyne display" jumper from pin 15 of J1 to ground is required when a Avidyne Display is not used.
-See the wiring diagram titled "Wiring Diagram for TAS installation without any display" for more details.
-See Section VI for more information.
+A special "no Avidyne display" jumper is required when an Avidyne Display is not used.
+See Section 2.4 for a description of this function.